The Last King of Hawaii

 A few years later cancer took Don’s life.

-But the “Last King of Scotland” almost became the “The Last King of Hawaii” and Don drank well on it for several years.
+But the “Last King of Scotland” almost became the “The Last King of Hawaii”.
 And Don Dzura will always be remembered as the man that brokered the deal.